Quick Facts About Buying a Used Car

 Bottom Line

-You might find some good deals before used car inventory tightens further.
+You may find some good deals before the used car inventory becomes even tighter.
 It might not be the exact vehicle you want.
 Always consider your personal circumstances when deciding whether it’s the right time for you to make the leap and buy a car.
-Do your research before deciding on buying used, and if it’s a newer model used vehicle, be sure to check the price of new cars and compare costs.
+Research before deciding on buying used, and if it’s a newer used vehicle, be sure to check the price of new models and compare costs.

 How much impact does that have on the price of used cars?